Introduction to Spatial Data Programming with R

 - Interactive editing or georeferencing (but see

-- Unique GIS algorithms (3D analysis, label placement, splitting lines at intersections)
+- Unique GIS algorithms (3D analysis, label placement)

-- Data that cannot fit in RAM (but R can connect to spatial databases7 and other softwere for working with big data)
+- Data that cannot fit in RAM (but R can connect to spatial databases4 and other software for working with big data)

 Reading spatial layers from a file into an R data structure, or writing the R data structure into a file, are handled by external libraries:

 - GDAL/OGR is used for reading/writing vector and raster files, with